 Pyritic rock was exposed in the road cut at 2.5 mile during construction of the B Road in 1988.
 Weathering has decreased the reactive surface area of pyrite grains in the outcrop, and precipitation of hydroxide coatings has further decreased the reactivity of the rock.
 HGCMC will use monitoring of Zinc Creek to determine if additional efforts are required at the road cut.
 HGCMC has determined that Site 8 (inactive FWMP site) is an appropriate monitoring point in Zinc Creek below the road cut to evaluate its effects on water quality.
 Site 8 is located immediately above the confluence of Tributary Creek with Zinc Creek.
 Very limited sampling has occurred at this site since 1995, but semi-annual monitoring began in 2015 and will continue.
-The results from the 2015 sampling are included in Table 2.3 below for comparison with other up-gradient Zinc Creek monitoring data.
-The results show a slight increase in conductivity, manganese and sulfate between Site 8 and Site 368.
+The results from the sampling are included in Table 2.3 below for comparison with other up-gradient Zinc Creek monitoring data.
+The results show a slight increase in sulfate between the upstream Site 371 and Site 8.